 Describes trade agreements this country is a party to.
 Includes resources where U.S. companies can get information on how to take advantage of these agreements.

 Given Malaysia’s reliance on international trade, Malaysia has adopted liberal trade policies and puts a high emphasis on regional and bilateral trade agreements.
-Malaysia joined the General Agreement on Trade and Tariff (GATT) in 1957, and was therefore a founding member of the World Trade Organization (WTO), which replaced the GATT.
+Malaysia joined the General Agreement on Trade and Tariff (GATT) in 1957 and was a founding member of the World Trade Organization (WTO), which replaced the GATT.

 Currently, Malaysia has seven bilateral Free Trade Agreements (FTAs) with the following countries: Australia, Chile, India, Japan, New Zealand, Pakistan, and Turkey.

 The Association of Southeast Asian Nations (ASEAN) members have established the ASEAN Free Trade Area.
 The ASEAN Free Trade Area (AFTA) is a trade bloc agreement to support local manufacturing in all ASEAN countries.
 The primary goal of AFTA is to increase ASEAN’s competitive edge as a production base in the world market.
 The secondary goal is to attract more foreign direct investment to ASEAN.
-The Common Effective Preferential Tariff and elimination of tariffs and non-tariff barriers among ASEAN members are the main instruments in achieving its goals.
-In 2018, ASEAN collectively represents a market with a GDP of more than US$3.1 trillion and a population of 655 million people.
-ASEAN members are: Brunei, Burma, Cambodia, Indonesia, Laos, Malaysia, the Philippines, Singapore, Thailand, and Vietnam.
+The Common Effective Preferential Tariff and the elimination of tariffs and non-tariff barriers among ASEAN members are the main instruments in achieving its goals.
+In 2018, ASEAN collectively represented a market with a GDP of more than US$3.1 trillion and a population of 655 million people.
+ASEAN members are Brunei, Burma, Cambodia, Indonesia, Laos, Malaysia, the Philippines, Singapore, Thailand, and Vietnam.

 The Trans-Pacific Partnership Agreement (TPPA) was signed on Feb 4, 2016.
-Since the United States’s formal withdrawal from TPP in 2017, the remaining TPP countries formed the Comprehensive and Progressive Agreement for the Trans-Pacific Partnership (CPTPP).
+Since the United States’ formal withdrawal from TPP in 2017, the remaining TPP countries formed the Comprehensive and Progressive Agreement for the Trans-Pacific Partnership (CPTPP).
 The CPTPP was signed on March 8, 2018, by all 11 participating countries - Australia, Brunei Darussalam, Canada, Chile, Japan, Malaysia, Mexico, New Zealand, Peru, Singapore, and Vietnam.
 On October 5, 2022, the government of Malaysia ratified the CPTPP, which is expected to expand Malaysia’s access to new markets such as Canada, Mexico, and Peru, which had not been previously by other existing free trade agreements.

-- Malaysia-Iran Preferential Trade Agreement (MIPTA)
+· Malaysia-Iran Preferential Trade Agreement (MIPTA)

-- Malaysia-European Free Trade Area Economic Partnership Agreement (MEEPA)
+· Malaysia-European Free Trade Area Economic Partnership Agreement (MEEPA)

-- Malaysia-EU Free Trade Agreement (MEUFTA)
+· Malaysia-EU Free Trade Agreement (MEUFTA)

-Malaysia and the EU had intentions to sign this PCA in January 2019.
-A PCA is a comprehensive agreement on bilateral and multilateral cooperation comprising politics, economics, trade, investment, justice, culture, education, science and technology, healthcare, agriculture, tourism, energy, traffic, and environment.
-Individual ASEAN members will first need to sign a PCA with the EU to qualify for the free-trade agreement (FTA).
+The Malaysia-EU FTA (MEUFTA) negotiation was formally launched on 5 October 2010.
+After several rounds of negotiations, the negotiations reached an impasse in 2012.
+However, both sides had agreed that negotiations would resume when a fresh mandate and/or flexibilities become available later.
+Malaysia and the EU concluded the Agreement on Partnership and Cooperation (PCA) in December 2015.
+A PCA is a comprehensive agreement on bilateral and multilateral cooperation comprising politics, economics, trade, investment, justice, culture, education, science and technology, healthcare, agriculture, tourism, energy, traffic, and the environment.
+Malaysia and the EU intended to sign this PCA in January 2019.
+Individual ASEAN members must first sign a PCA with the EU to qualify for the free-trade agreement (FTA).